5.

 Flow separation

 In diffusers, losses are caused by internal friction, possibly by shock waves, and by the loss due to the boundary layer separation from the diffuser walls.
-The process of boundary layer separation from the wall is shown in Figure 10.
+The process of boundary layer separation from the wall is shown in Figure 418.
 Boundary layer separation occurs as a result of the total pressure in the boundary layer dropping below the static pressure behind the diffuser.
 At this point, the working fluid backflows along the diffuser wall and the boundary layer is separated from the wall.
 The total pressure drops in the boundary layer due to the loss of kinetic energy of the flow.
-The loss due to boundary layer separation results in an increase in diffuser pressure drop.
+However, the kinetic energy of the fluid in the boundary layer can be increased by various methods.
+The loss due to boundary layer separation results in an increase in diffuser pressure loss.

 Mechanism of boundary layer separation from diffuser wall and subsequent vortex formation

-The loss in boundary layer separation is greater the further away from the diffuser end the separation occurs.
-The position of the separation can be influenced, for example, by increasing the momentum of the flow at the diffuser walls, therefore turbulent flow is less sensitive to boundary layer separation than laminar flow - in turbulent flow there is a sharing of momentum between the edge and the core of the flow.
+The loss at flow seapration is greater the further away from the end of the diffuser the separation occurs.
+The position of the separation can be influenced, for example, by increasing the turbulence in the diffuser, because the energy and momentum of the stream core is shared with the boundary layer, an effect that is absent in laminar flow.
 If it is required to achieve turbulent flow, then it is necessary to ensure that the flow is already fully developed at the diffuser inlet.
-This is most often achieved by adding a throat before the diffuser in which the boundary layer development takes place until turbulence occurs, see Figure 11.
+This is most often achieved by embedding a vortex generator or throat in front of the diffuser in which the boundary layer develops to turbulence, see Figure 428.

 Development of velocity profile in diffuser throat

-LF-laminar flow region; TRF-transition flow region; TP-fully developed turbulent flow. xe [m] minimum diffuser throat length for full boundary layer development.
+LF-laminar flow region; TRF-transition flow region; TF-fully developed turbulent flow. xe [m] minimum diffuser throat length for full boundary layer development.

 Effect of cone diffuser angle on pressure loss

-If it is necessary to shorten the diffuser, it is more cost effective to use the combination shown in Figure 13 than to increase the diffuser angle.
-This solution can be likened to a smooth cornut diffuser on Figure 8a.
+If it is necessary to shorten the diffuser, it is more cost effective to use the combination shown in Figure 427 than to increase the diffuser angle.
+This solution can be likened to a smooth cornut diffuser on Figure 430a, pp. 5.7.

 Practical solutions for space-constrained diffusers